 Prayer: Lord, as unworthy and undeserving as we are, we know that You will rescue us if we have faith in You!
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 145:15 The eyes of all look to you, and you give them their food at the proper time.
+Scripture for Today: Psalm 145:15a The eyes of all look to You.